Muse (band): 2014–2021: Drones and Simulation Theory

-Simulation Theory and reissues (2017–2021)

-In 2017, Muse toured North America supported by Thirty Seconds to Mars and PVRIS.
-Howard confirmed in February that the band were back in the studio.
-On 18 May, Muse released "Dig Down", the first single from their eighth album.
+In 2017, Muse toured North America, supported by Thirty Seconds to Mars and PVRIS.
+On 18 May, they released "Dig Down", the first single from their eighth album.
 In November, they performed at the BlizzCon festival.
 "Thought Contagion", the second single, was released on 15 February 2018, accompanied by an 1980s-styled music video.
 In June, Muse opened the Rock In Rio festival.
-On 24 February, they played a one-off show at La Cigale in France with a setlist voted for fans online.
+On 24 February, they played a show at La Cigale in France with a setlist voted for fans online, followed by a show at Shepherd's Bush Empire, London, in which they played mainly older material and B-sides.
 A concert video, Muse: Drones World Tour, was released in cinemas worldwide on 12 July 2018.

-On 19 July 2018, Muse released the third single from their upcoming album, "Something Human".
-On 30 August 2018, they announced their eighth studio album, Simulation Theory, to be released on 9 November.
-The announcement was accompanied by another single and video, "The Dark Side".
-The fifth single, "Pressure", was released on 27 September.
+On 19 July 2018, Muse released the third single from their upcoming album, "Something Human", followed by "The Dark Side" on 30 August and "Pressure" on 27 September.
+Muse released their eighth studio album, Simulation Theory, with a focus on 80s-inspired synthesisers, on 9 November.
 The Simulation Theory World Tour began in Houston on 3 February 2019 and concluded on 15 October in Lima.
 A film based on the album and tour, Muse – Simulation Theory, combining concert footage and narrative scenes, was released in August 2020.

 In December 2019, Muse released Origin of Muse, a box set comprising remastered versions of Showbiz and Origin of Symmetry plus previously unreleased material.
 For the 20th anniversary of Origin of Symmetry in June 2021, Muse released a remixed and remastered version, Origin of Symmetry: XX Anniversary RemiXX.

-Will of the People (2022–present)
+2022–present: Will of the People

-On 13 January 2022, Muse released the single "Won't Stand Down", which marked a return to the band's heavier early sound.
-On 9 March 2022, Muse posted a 35-second clip across various social media platforms depicting large busts of the band members being torn down.
-On 17 March 2022, Muse announced their ninth album, Will of the People, with a release date of 26 August 2022.
-Ahead of the album's release, the band released four more singles; "Compliance", "Will of the People", "Kill or Be Killed" and "You Make Me Feel Like It's Halloween".
-For the Will of the People World Tour, which began in April 2022, Muse's touring member Morgan Nicholls was replaced by Dan Lancaster on additional keys, percussion, guitar and backing vocals.
+On 13 January 2022, Muse released the single "Won't Stand Down", which marked a return to their heavier early sound.
+On 9 March, Muse posted a 35-second clip across various social media platforms depicting large busts of the band members being torn down.
+Muse released their ninth album, Will of the People, on 26 August 2022.
+It was promoted with the singles "Compliance", "Will of the People", "Kill or Be Killed" and "You Make Me Feel Like It's Halloween".
+The final single "Ghosts (How Can I Move On)" was published as a collaborative version with Italian singer-songwriter Elisa on 25 November 2022.

+The Will of the People World Tour began in April 2022.
+The touring member Morgan Nicholls was replaced by Dan Lancaster on additional keys, percussion and guitar.
+On 17 November 2023, Muse released a 20th-anniversary reissue of Absolution, featuring bonus tracks, live recordings and demos.
+Muse appeared on the song "1685" from the 2024 album Telos by the electronic producer Zedd.
+In August 2024, Wolstenholme announced a solo project, Chromes, and released the singles "Imaginary World" and "The Good Life".
+Muse began a European tour on 12 June 2025, and released the single "Unravelling" on 20 June.